anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 We also allow newer as there is dependency mismatch on regions of the base library in the argon2 and our project.

+## Application

+Let's build the application bit by bit.

+### Obfuscation

+### Copy paste the result

+### Parse the arguments

+### Hide the master password input

+## Nix instead of stack

+Let's use the Nix instead of stack for a change.

+## Tips and tricks

+As we don't know the password it's easy to misspel stuff on the init.
+If the site wants to retype the password don't copy-paste it twice.
+Instead it's safer to go through our routine twice and generate the password with the same inputs.

+## Exercise

+* Some platforms require passwords to be no more than so many symbols.
+    Add option to generate passwords of certain size.